-Traffic/Access

-Purbeck Stone

-Policy MS-5 lists the new sites and extensions to existing sites allocated to contribute to the adequate and steady supply of Purbeck Stone as follows:

-- Blacklands quarry Extension, Langton Matravers

-- Quarr Farm, Harmans Cross

-- Southard Quarry, Swanage

-- Downs Quarry Extension, Langton Matravers

-- Home Field, Acton

-- Quarry 4 Extension, Actor

-- Broadmead Field, Langton Matravers

-- Gallows Gore, Harmans Cross

-Given the distance of the sites and or the relatively small scale and therefore traffic generation, Highways England has no comment to make at this stage.

-December 2016

-We note that, with the exception of Swanworth (PK16), all the (Purbeck Stone) sites are small-scale in nature, and therefore unlikely to generate significant quantities of traffic.
+Traffic/Access Highways England Traffic/Access 2015 Purbeck Stone Policy MS-5 lists the new sites and extensions to existing sites allocated to contribute to the adequate and steady supply of Purbeck Stone as follows: • Blacklands quarry Extension, Langton Matravers • Quarr Farm, Harmans Cross • Southard Quarry, Swanage • Downs Quarry Extension, Langton Matravers • Home Field, Acton • Quarry 4 Extension, Acton • Broadmead Field, Langton Matravers • Gallows Gore, Harmans Cross Given the distance of the sites and or the relatively small scale and therefore traffic generation, Highways England has no comment to make at this stage.
+December 2016 We note that, with the exception of Swanworth (PK16), all the (Purbeck Stone) sites are small-scale in nature, and therefore unlikely to generate significant quantities of traffic.
 The Swanworth site, which whilst large scale, is understood to be an extension of an existing quarry and is forecast to generate approximately 75 trips per day above that currently generated.
-Given the proximity of the site to the SRN, the extension is unlikely to result in a significant impact.
+Given the proximity of the site to the SRN, the extension is unlikely to

-Public Rights of Way DCC Rights of Way Comments requested and awaited.
+Public Rights of Way DCC Rights of Way Comments requested/awaited

-Protection of Water Resources (Hydrology/groundwater/ surface water management and flooding) Environment Agency Environment Agency Environment Agency Adjacent South Dorset Coast SSSI and St Albans Head to Durlston Head SAC Secondary Aquifer Flood Zone 1

-Protection of Water Resources (Hydrology/groundwater/ surface water management and flooding)

-Dec 2013

-We agree with the criteria classification C12, C13 and C14 for this site, which is given in the supporting documents.
+Protection of Water Resources (Hydrology/groundwater/ surface water management and flooding) Environment Agency Environmental Constraints: Secondary Aquifer Flood Zone 1 Watercourse within 250m Dec 2013 We agree with the criteria classification C12, C13 and C14 for this site, which is given in the supporting documents.
 Our previous comments provided on the 4 Nov 2013 are still relevant.
-However, we wish to make the following additional comments:

-We are aware that an SEA is being prepared but urge the applicant to ensure that the following issues are included: -
+However, we wish to make the following additional comments: We are aware that an SEA is being prepared but urge the applicant to ensure that the following issues are included: - Proposals which maximise the wetland restoration opportunities at each site • Water Framework Assessments (WFD) as necessary and will contribute to the relevant River Basin Plan objectives

-- Proposals which maximise the wetland restoration opportunities at each site - Water Framework Assessments (WFD) as necessary and will contribute to the relevant River Basin Plan objectives - Proposals should maximise the overall wetland gains. - EIA/Restoration proposals should incorporate gain of wetland features which will contribute to the aspirations of the England Biodiversity Strategy
+- Proposals should maximise the overall wetland gains. - EIA/Restoration proposals should incorporate gain of wetland features which will contribute to the aspirations of the England Biodiversity Strategy.